Toqxin/Task-Zone/README.md

 [Check out Task Zone on the Chrome Web Store](https://chromewebstore.google.com/detail/task-zone/oekhjgjgjjdkhkeioligpchaaleafdnh)

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.